 If you know me, or you’ve read this blog for a bit, you know I’m very, if not the most prejudiced against Friedrichshain.
 There are a couple of places I dearly love and won’t stop visiting and supporting.
 One of them is Aunt Benny, who serve the area with the most delicious cakes, sandwiches, and other treats, in a laid-back, grown-up atmosphere.
-One more reason to pay them a visit is this: grilled cheese sandwiches with a cheese mix that’s totally on point.
+One more reason to pay them a visit is this: they’re serving the finest grilled cheese in Berlin – with a cheese mix that’s totally on point.
 Order a Whisky Sour with it, and you’ll be set for the night.

 It’s fair to say, that I was already growing impatient when it came to Fine Bagel’s Challah French Toast Sunday.
 So my heart jumped a little when I saw the new announcement on their social media.
 I attended last summer, and then missed out on at least three of them because I was traveling, and then I guess they took a little break but now they’re back!
 Why I’m that excited: because Challah French Toast is amazing!
 Made from the Jewish Challah bread, which is dipped in a very vanilla egg mixture, fried to perfection, and then served with maple sirup it will give you all the good feels needed.

 It’s somewhat of a mystery (to me, at least), that the “clean eating” trend took so long to establish in Berlin to actually get a full restaurant serving breakfast, lunch and dinner.
 However, it’s here now, and it’s pretty delicious and has a great name: The Bowl.